Skip to main content

 Outcomes.

-Since 2008, TIPQC has worked on a variety of projects with Tennessee birthing hospitals to improve outcomes for our moms and babies.
+Since 2008, TIPQC has worked on a variety of projects with Tennessee hospitals to improve outcomes for our moms and babies.
 While many TIPQC projects formally last two years, we encourage all participating hospitals to continue the initiatives into sustainment.
 Find more information on previous years’ TIPQC projects here.

 • Better Treatment for Opioid Exposed Newborns